Debt Validation Letter Template

 Debt Validation Letter After 30 Days

-You have the right to request debt validation within 30 days of first being contacted by a debt collector (§1692g).
+Under 15 U.S.C.
+1692g(a), you have the right to request debt validation within 30 days of receiving the initial written notice from a debt collector (not merely being "contacted").
 After that time frame, your request can still be sent.
 However, certain things are different.

 If you send a Debt Validation Letter after the 30-day window: